 2. cyrico Dog Grooming Clippers – Best Value

-The cyrico is the best professional dog clippers for the money because it comes with many accessories and features.
+The cyrico is the best dog clippers for the money because it comes with many accessories and features.
 There are five speeds to choose from, and even at the highest speed, these are quiet.
-This is a rechargeable pair of clippers that will run for four hours on full battery, though they do take three hours to recharge again.
+This is a rechargeable pair of hair clippers that will run for four hours on full battery, though they do take three hours to recharge again.

 A great feature that makes these easy to use is the intelligent LCD reminder.
 When the blades need oiled or if it becomes stuck with hair, the LED screen will provide a notification.
 They will also automatically shut off when the blade is overloaded.